Top Menu

 A big garage ready to get a lumber rack

-My husband was the genius who stored those chairs and a couple tires up there.
+My husband was the genius who stored those chairs and a couple of tires up there.
 He made sure nobody could grab those precious items! :D

 A messy garage ready to be transformed